Affine Disjunctive Invariant Generation with Farkas' Lemma: Proof of Theorem

+\textbf{Theorem}~\ref{thr:infeasible}. \textit{Let \(\Gamma\) be an ATS.
+For any AAM \(\eta\) that fulfills the initial and consecution conditions derived from the ATS \(\Gamma\) with the original constraints for the infeasible implication as in each consecution tabular of Figure~\ref{tab:farkascons} (aimed at \(-1>=0\)) with each $\mu$ in an infeasible implication instantiated as $k$ for some $k>0$, it is equivalent to set all $\mu$'s to $1$ while preserving the constraints of infeasible implication.}

-To prove that there is no accuracy loss while setting $\mu$ manually to 1, for convenience, we denote the consecution tabular with $-1\geq 0$ as constraint consecution tabular and the consecution tabular without $-1\geq 0$ as transition consecution tabular.
+To prove the theorem, for convenience, we denote the consecution tabular with $-1\geq 0$ as constraint consecution tabular and the consecution tabular without $-1\geq 0$ as transition consecution tabular.
 Then we prove that constraint consecution tabular is equivalent whether $\mu=1$ or $\mu=k,\forall k>0$.